 - 1. There are no formal job openings, but employers are always looking for good workers. - 2.
 The need to hire additional resources is clear to an employer, but no action is taken. - 3.
 A job opening officially exists.
 Referrals are desired and applications are accepted. - 4.
-An online job posting or want ad in the newspaper.
+A "help wanted" ad is placed in the newspaper.
 This generates many responses.